Langston Terrace Dwellings

 Langston Terrace Dwellings are historic structures located in the Langston portion of the Carver/Langston neighborhoods in the Northeast quadrant of Washington, D.C.
-The apartments were built between 1935 and 1938 and they were listed on the National Register of Historic Places in 1987.
+The apartments were built between 1935 and 1938, as one of the earliest housing projects to be federally funded.
+The Langston Terrace Dwellings were listed on the National Register of Historic Places in 1987.

 History

-Langston Terrace was the first federally funded housing project in Washington, D.C. and one of the first four in the United States.
-It was part of President Franklin Delano Roosevelt’s Public Works Administration and was named in honor of John Mercer Langston, a 19th-century American abolitionist and attorney who founded Howard University Law School, and served as a U.S. congressman from Virginia.
-The project cost the government $1.8 million and rooms were available for $6 per month or $4.50 per month without utilities.
+Langston Terrace was the first federally funded housing project in Washington, D.C., and one of the first four in the United States.
+It was developed as part of President Franklin Delano Roosevelt’s Public Works Administration.
+Unlike Techwood Homes, the first public housing project in the U.S., Langston was open to African American families.
+The project was named in honor of John Mercer Langston, a 19th-century American attorney and abolitionist who founded Howard University Law School.
+Langston served in the U.S. Congress, representing Virginia.

 The complex was co-designed by Bauhaus-trained Washington architect Hilyard Robinson and Los Angeles-based architect Paul Revere Williams in the International Style.
 The site planning and landscape design were completed by landscape architect David Williston.
-Unlike Techwood Homes, the first public housing project in the U.S., Langston was open to African American families.
-Langston Terrace is on the National Register of Historic Places.
+The project cost the government $1.8 million and rooms were available for $6 per month or $4.50 per month without utilities.

 Much like Aberdeen Gardens in Virginia, also designed by the famed African American architect Hilyard Robinson, the 274-unit complex was constructed primarily by African American laborers.
-The garden style apartment buildings were built around common areas (mews).
+The housing project contained a mixture of two-story townhouses and three-story walk-ups, built around garden style central common areas (mews).
+The site was organized to include 20% buildings and 80% common green space and walkways.

 Daniel Gillette Olney's The Progress of the Negro Race is a terra-cotta frieze located in the central courtyard.
 The frieze depicts African American history from slavery to World War I migration.
 Olney's Madonna and Children is located in the same courtyard.
-Concrete animal sculptures located in the courtyard also serve as climbing structures for children.
+Cubist concrete animal sculptures by sculptor Lenore Thomas Straus were added to the courtyard in 1941, and provide climbing structures for children.

+Langston Terrace was listed on the National Register of Historic Places as of 1987.